kamilkisiela/graphql-hive/docs/DEVELOPMENT.md

 - Clone the repository locally
 - Make sure to install the recommended VSCode extensions (defined in `.vscode/extensions.json`)
 - In the root of the repo, run `nvm use` to use the same version of node as mentioned
-- Run `yarn` at the root to install all the dependencies and run the hooks
+- Run `pnpm i` at the root to install all the dependencies and run the hooks
-- Run `yarn setup` to create and apply migrations on the PostgreSQL database
+- Run `pnpm setup` to create and apply migrations on the PostgreSQL database
-- Run `yarn generate` to generate the typings from the graphql files (use `yarn graphql:generate` if you only need to run GraphQL Codegen)
+- Run `pnpm generate` to generate the typings from the graphql files (use `pnpm graphql:generate` if you only need to run GraphQL Codegen)
-- Run `yarn build` to build all services
+- Run `pnpm build` to build all services
 - Click on `Start Hive` in the bottom bar of VSCode
 - If you are not added to the list of guest users, request access from The Guild maintainers
   - Alternatively, [configure hive to use your own Auth0 Application](#setting-up-auth0-app-for-developing)